Henno-hash/WetCopRF/README.md

 ### Demonstration
-* The [Jupyter Notebook] can be used for demonstration purposes.
-Note: There is an [issue] with notebooks internal links
+* The [Jupyter Notebook] can be used for demonstration purposes. <br>Note: There is an [issue] with notebooks internal links

 ### Documentation: